Novgorod Republic: Prince

 First and foremost among the prince's functions, he was a military leader.
 He also patronized churches in the city and held court, although it was often presided over by his namestnik or lieutenant when he was personally absent from the city.
 The posadnik had always to be present in the court and no court decision could be made without his approval.
-Also, without the posadnik's approval the prince could neither give out Novgorod lands nor issue laws.
-Besides, the prince could not own land in Novgorod and could not himself collect taxes from the Novgorod lands.
+Also, without the approval of the posadnik, the prince could neither give out Novgorod lands nor issue laws.
+Besides, the prince could not own land in Novgorod and could not himself collect taxes from the territory of Novgorod.
 He lived from money given to him by the city.
+By the end of the 13th century, the authority of the prince was greatly weakened in favor of republican legal proceedings.
+As a result, the suzerainty of the grand prince was only nominal.

-According to several r'ads, the prince could not extradite or prosecute a Novgorodian outside of the Novgorodian Land.
-The princes had two residences, one on the Marketplace (called Yaroslav's Court, after Yaroslav the Wise), and another (Городище / Riurkovo Gorodische) several miles south of the Market Side of the city.
+According to several ryads, the prince could not extradite or prosecute a Novgorodian outside of Novgorod Land.
+The princes had two residences, one on the Marketplace (called Yaroslav's Court), and another in Rurikovo Gorodische several miles south of the Trade Side of the city.